ProCare Network Limited

 Board of Directors

-ProCare’s corporate entity is ProCare Health Ltd (PHL), which has a board of directors drawn from all areas of the medical and clinical governance sectors.
+ProCare’s corporate entity is ProCare Newtork Ltd, which has a board of directors drawn from all areas of the medical and clinical governance sectors.
 To read our Board Charter, click here.

 Dr Harley Aish